ScottLogic/blog/_posts/2024-05-01-knowledge-graphs-what-are-they.md

 date: 2024-05-01 10:00:00 Z
 categories:
 - Tech
-summary: I'll admit that for me knowledge graphs and graph databases were always something of a mystery, so I spent some time investigating them to see how they compare to more traditional relational databases.
+summary: I'll admit that for me knowledge graphs and graph databases were always something of a mystery, so I spent some time investigating to see how they compare to more traditional relational databases.
 Are they more than just circles and lines?
 author: rstrange
-#image: TODO
 ---

 Knowledge graph technologies certainly appear to be [on the rise](https://www.linkedin.com/pulse/global-knowledge-graph-market-dynamics-xknsc), and if adoption rates continue to climb these data stores may quickly become something we all need to sit up and take notice of.
 Indeed, there are already many [applications of knowledge graphs](https://www.wisecube.ai/blog/20-real-world-industrial-applications-of-knowledge-graphs/) out there in domains as diverse as finance, health and social media, all the way to the latest AI and Natural Language Processing techniques.